This creamy cauliflower curry, called Malai Gobi in Hindi, has tender cauliflower florets swimming in a creamy, mildly spiced white sauce.

-I have for you today a creamy, luxurious, delicious Cauliflower Curry that's going to make you lick your fingers, then the plate, and then the serving bowl.
+I have for you a creamy, luxurious, delicious cauliflower curry that's going to make you lick your fingers, then the plate, and then the serving bowl.
 Because it's that good.

-This restaurant style curry is usually made by cooking cauliflower in a cream sauce.
-In this vegan version we will use a fully dairy-free, coconut milk sauce that's as tasty as it is healthy.
+It is just as spectacular in this restaurant style creamy cauliflower curry, malai gobi, which is usually made by cooking cauliflower in a cream sauce.
+In our vegan version of malai gobi we use a fully dairy-free coconut milk sauce that's as tasty as it is healthy.

-If you have kids who hate cauliflower, you might want to try this dish on them.
-The creamy cashew-coconut sauce is subtly spiced and at the same time utterly flavorful, making it perfect for picky little eaters.
-But it's an adult-pleaser too.
-I hope you try it and if you do, be sure to leave a comment and recipe rating below!
+If you have kids who hate cauliflower, or know someone who can't eat Indian food because it's too spicy, you will want to try this cauliflower curry on them.
+The creamy cashew-coconut sauce is subtly spiced and at the same time utterly flavorful, making it perfect for picky eaters.

 - It is everyone friendly.
-The recipe is vegan, gluten-free and soy-free.
-You need a few cashews but you can replace them with pumpkin seeds or more coconut milk.
+The cauliflower curry recipe is vegan, gluten-free and soy-free.
+You need cashews for the sauce but if you are nut-free you can replace them with pumpkin seeds or more coconut milk.

 Ingredients